No, really: Rangers’ Odor starting to turn season around

 “I’ve just been feeling pretty good at the plate,” Odor said.
 “I haven’t changed anything at the plate.”

-Odor was hitless in his first three at-bats Saturday against the Los Angeles Angels, but the Rangers led 5-1 after six innings as they looked for a third consecutive victory.
-Beltre connected for a two-run homer in the third.
+Odor was hitless in his first three at-bats Saturday against the Los Angeles Angels before roping a seventh-inning double to left.
+The Rangers won 5-2 Saturday night for their third consecutive victory.
+Beltre connected for a two-run homer in the third to break a 1-1 tie.

 Odor said that not much has changed mechanically, as the swing looks much as it has all season.
-But the quality of the at-bats has changed as Odor has started seeing the ball better and reduced chasing pitches out of the strike zone.
+But the quality of the at-bats has changed as Odor has started seeing the ball better and is chasing fewer pitches out of the strike zone.

 Better timing always accompanies that.